NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 ### Training Draft Model with Modelopt

-`main.py` provides a example for converting a base HF model for speculative decoding and training it.
+`main.py` provides an example for converting a HF base model for speculative decoding and training it.
 It consists of a few simple steps:
-First, load base model and tokenzier from hugginface:
+First, load the base model and tokenizer from Hugging Face:

 ```python
 model = transformers.AutoModelForCausalLM.from_pretrained(